RuwinX/Memory-Game/README.md

 11. If a player picks a cell outside the game board; or a cell that is visible; or the unused cell, he loses the turn.
 12. When all the cells are opened, the game is over.
 13. Shows the score of players and the winner (or winners when the game) is over.

-Rules implemented for GUI version:

-1. Board Size is fixed as a 6 x 6 grid
-2. Single player only.
-3. Game ends when all the matches are found.